 Say you are 60.
 100-60 = 40.
 The rule would have you invest 40% of your portfolio in equities.
 By the time you are 70 you would only have 30% of your portfolio in equities.

 Remember though, that over the long-term stocks are much more likely to provide you an adequate return to fuel higher withdrawals driven up by inflation.
+Most retirees will need the exposure to the market risk premium in order to generate enough from their portfolio.
 If you have too little equity, your portfolio may not last.
 For reference, Bengen based his 4% rule off of a 50/50 portfolio that was re-balanced annually, but the allocation did not change.